shilangyu/rust-regex-systemf/DraftPR.md

 ## Future Work

-We would love to get feedback on the current state of the implementation and discuss the mentioned space-time trade-off for supporting look-ahead assertions.
+We would love to get feedback on the implementation.

-Furthermore, we would like to discuss the possibility of supporting capture groups within look-around assertions and how to best integrate support for look-around assertions into other engines where possible.
+The next steps are to work on the current limitations.
+Namely, implement support in more engines and enable prefilters.
+Additionally, support for look-aheads would be implemented if the additional memory cost is acceptable.

+We are open to the discussion about any of the above.